LAlibrary/LAportfolio/README.md

+# Lynette's Portfolio
-showcase some of my statistics and extracurricular projects.
+Hi my name is Lynette and this is a space to showcase some of my statistics and extracurricular projects.

 Thank you for visiting.